VS-work/go-todo-server/README.md

 ## Sendgrid integration

 This application has integration with [Sendgrid cloud email service](https://sendgrid.com) and it sends an email after todo creation, modification, and removing.
 Please set `SENDGRID_API_KEY` environment variable on your local PC or Heroku application if you want to activate this feature.

+# Caution

+We don't guarantee Todo data persistence because this application is just an example.
+All your data will be lost after each deployment!